chusqui/perl-style-guide/README.md

   by using a magic goto, it's usually not advisable as it is scary for unexperienced developers (and then they'll fly to Ruby, or worse).

-* Learn to use and master List::Util's reduce.
+* Learn to use and master __List::Util__ and __List::MoreUtils__.
+They provide most of what you'll ever need for list manipulation and they're built in C for greater performance.

 * Name booleans and predicates using the following nomenclature: